Skip to content

 This page provides educational information about lifelong monitoring and adulthood for individuals with Rett syndrome.
 Always consult your primary care doctor and specialists to develop a personalized care transition plan.

-Get notified when new research about Rett syndrome is published.
+Get notified when new evidence is published on Rett syndrome.